 The editorial board presents below the set of ethical standards, that persons, submitting the research results in printing and publishing industry, related industries and other fields, must adhere to, in accordance with the scientific papers journal specificity (editors, authors and reviewers).

-3rd World Conference on Ensuring Scientific Research Integrity (Montreal, 5-8 May, 2013), Montreal Statement on Research Integrity in Cross-Boundary Research Collaborations, available at https://wcrif.org/documents/354-montreal-statement-english/file, https://wcrif.org/documents/356-iapg-translations-montreal-statment/file,
+3d World conference on Best Practices for Ensuring Scientific Integrity and Preventing Misconduct (Montreal, May 5–8, 2013), Montreal Statement on Research Integrity in Cross-Boundary Research Collaborations https://wcrif.org/documents/354-montreal-statement-english/file

-* Both Standards were published by the license of Creative Commons
+* Both standards were published according to Creative Commons licence

 Any publication that does not correspond to the above mentioned standards is rejected on all editing stages and after publication in particular.
 Reviewers and the editorial board of the journal of the scientific papers "Printing and publishing" check up all articles on plagiarism, fabrication of results, falsification of data, inappropriate use of people and animals in the researches.
 An editorial board conducts investigations of any cases of misconduct, in particular violation of academic integrity, plagiarism or duplication of the articles, regardless of whether they are authors, reviewers or editors.